lincc-frameworks/python-project-template/README.md

 ## Optional - Release a new version

-Once you're PR is merged you should create a new release to make your changes available.
+Once your PR is merged you should create a new release to make your changes available.
 GitHub's [instructions](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) for doing so are here.
 Use your best judgement when incrementing the version. i.e. is this a major, minor, or patch fix.